milessabin/macro-compat/README.md

 This code compiles on Scala 2.10.x, 2.11.x, 2.12.x and 2.13.x.

-The `@bundle` annotation is implemented as a macro annotation via the [macro-paradise][macro-paradise] compiler plugin.
+The `@bundle` annotation is implemented as a macro annotation via the [macro-paradise][macro-paradise] compiler plugin (the plugin is no longer necessary with 2.13.x).
 On Scala 2.11.x, 2.12.x and 2.13.x the annotation is simply eliminated during compilation, leaving no trace in the resulting binaries.
 On Scala 2.10.x the annotation macro transforms the macro bundle class to an object definition which is compatible with the 2.10.x macro API.

 ## Current status